sudeeprp/default-coding/modeling-needs-techniques.md

 Software has been used to solve problems for decades.
 Over time, the expectations of customers [have evolved](modeling-needs-evolution-decades.md).
+[Standardization](modeling-needs-standards.md) has tried to keep pace.

-## Our example: Counting visits in a Store
+## Our example: Visit-counter

 ![store](images/store.png "store")